How much food should I feed my puppy?

 …all of which combines in the real answer, which you may not want to hear: puppies should ideally remain at the breeder with their mother and siblings and human handler until they are 12 weeks old, and during that time, be actively socialized, by the breeder, well before you ever adopt her.

-If none of that happened before you adopted your puppy, or you’re not sure, or she’s less than 12 weeks old now, it’s all on you now.
+If you got your puppy before she was 12 weeks old, all this beautiful socialization your breeder was supposed to do, is all on you now.
 But don’t fret!
 It’s still possible to socialize your puppy, you just have a lot more work ahead of you.

 Are there different kinds of socialization?